Think over this familiar scenario:

 Here are just a few site to check out first:

 - Netflix and Amazon Prime: These are both fee-based online video streaming sites.
-You pay monthly and gain access to a huge library of films and TV series, though both offer a free 30-day trial.
+You pay monthly and gain access to a huge library of films and TV series, though both offer a free trial.
 Netflix offers subtitles in many languages on most movies, whereas Amazon Prime only offers English subtitles on foreign films.

 - TED: If you haven’t already heard about TEDTalks and are a language learner, you have been missing out on a gold mine!
 Completely free, TEDTalks has over a thousand talks (5-20 minutes in length) from experts and well-known figures on their subject of interest or study—from design issues to philosophy and science.
 You can search by language and topic, and choose to add subtitles in a huge number of languages.
 The transcript is also available in the original language and in the translation.